Following are organizations from around the world that we collaborate closely with:

 Polish Schools in New Jersey

-Since the spring of 2015, we have been collaborating with the Mikolaj Kopernik School in Mahwah, NJ http://polskaszkolawmahwah.com (in Polish only).
+Since the spring of 2015, we have been collaborating with the Mikolaj Kopernik School in Mahwah, NJ, (http://polskaszkolawmahwah.com, in Polish only).
 We introduced the biography of Janusz Korczak to students 11-18 years old.
 In the 2015-2016 school year, we offered a pilot program of six sessions for the 3rd grade.
-Children learned how to focus better and how to stay calm by participating in the Five Star Program™ and doing exercises that are great for their brains.
+Children learned how to focus better and how to stay calm by participating in the Five Star Program® and doing exercises that are great for their brains.
 They created Take a Break Areas both in their classroom and in their homes.
 They learned about children’s rights, came up with their own children’s rights and put them on kites that they built themselves.
-We talked about fighting, racing minds, gratitude and many other important topics valuable for building character.
+We talked about fighting, racing minds, gratitude, and many other important topics valuable for building character.
 The program was well received by both the children and their teacher.
 We plan to come back and do a similar program for older students in the Mahwah school.
-We also plan to offer similar programs to other Polish schools in the New York-New Jersey areas and are currently developing a Korczak curriculum for the teachers’ of the Polish Schools.
+We also plan to offer similar programs to other Polish schools in the New York and New Jersey areas, and are currently developing a Korczak curriculum for the teachers’ of the Polish Schools.

 To read more about the program, click here.

 Polish Consulate in New York City